Products

 • Hybrid-electric regional aircraft

-• Ultra-efficient short and short-medium-range aircraft
+• Ultra-efficient short and short and medium range aircraft

 • Disruptive technologies to enable hydrogen-powered aircraft